 D.p. shot ‘The Patriot,’ ‘The Right Stuff,’ ‘Abraham Lincoln: Vampire Hunter’

-Cinematographer Caleb Deschanel will be honored at the annual Camerimage International Film Festival of the Art of Cinematography in Bydgoszcz, Poland, with the fest’s lifetime achievement award, which recognizes “exceptional filmmakers… who changed the way movies are made with their creativity, visual skills and passion for their craft.”
+Cinematographer Caleb Deschanel will be honored at the Camerimage Intl.
+Film Festival of the Art of Cinematography in Bydgoszcz, Poland, with the fest’s lifetime achievement award, which recognizes “exceptional filmmakers… who changed the way movies are made with their creativity, visual skills and passion for their craft.”

 In 2010, he was honored with a lifetime achievement award by the American Society of Cinematographers.